iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 without knowing anything about its upstream and downstream iterators.
 This helps isolating the control flow of each iterator, which may be complex, as well as its state.
-Like in Python, the iterator interface also allows for interleaved execution of many different computation steps py passing data *and* control: when one iterator asks its upstream iterator for the next element, it passes control to that iterator, which returns the control together with the next element.
+Like in Python, the iterator interface also allows for interleaved execution of many different computation steps by passing data *and* control: when one iterator asks its upstream iterator for the next element, it passes control to that iterator, which returns the control together with the next element.
 By limiting the number of in-flight elements to essentially one, this